Yzerfontein, South Africa: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, M and N. Be careful to find the correct type.
-A lot of adapters on sale are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C, M and N. Make sure to pick the correct type.
+The majority of adapters currently available are simply plug changers and expect your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most areas.

-If you go to Yzerfontein in October, you will notice that it is balmy.
-Expect it to rain regularly.
-Average temperatures (including nighttime) are in the low 60s F (mid 10s C).
+If you go to Yzerfontein in April, you will notice that it is balmy.
+Expect it to rain about a third of the time.
+Average temperatures (including nighttime) are in the 60s F (high 10s C).

 What to wear/what to pack: